-Project Hope, Inc. began as an undergraduate research project Dr. Shandowlyon L Hendricks-Williams was pursuing a Bachelor’s degree at Springfield College.
-Dr. Hendricks-Williams identified an unmet need in the 53206 zip code and with the assistance of fellow undergraduate students planned and implemented a summer enrichment program for students that provided tutoring and free hot meals during the summer of 2000.
+Project Hope, Inc. began as an undergraduate research project wherein Springfield College students identified an unmet need in the 53206 zip code and planned and implemented a summer enrichment program for children that provided tutoring and free hot meals during the summer of 2000.
 The rationale for this summer enrichment program was based on the results of a door to door survey wherein school aged children residing in the 53206 zip code lacked meals during the summer that they were provided during the school year via the free/reduced lunch programs in their schools.
 The summer enrichment program was held at a church located in the 53206 zip code.
 Students received tutoring from Springfield College’s undergraduate students.
 They were also provided hot breakfast, a morning snack, a hot lunch and an afternoon snack through a partnership with the Social Development Commission (SDC).
-This research project led Dr. Hendricks-Williams to file for Articles of Incorporation from the State of Wisconsin Department of Financial Institution in 2001.
+This research project led this group to file for Articles of Incorporation from the State of Wisconsin Department of Financial Institution in 2001.
 Project Hope, Inc., was incorporated on April 24, 2001 as a not for profit, community based organization committed to improving the lives of needy families in Milwaukee, with the assistance of dedicated volunteers.
 Project Hope’s vision was to provide educational programs and free meals to all participants’ regardless of race, creed, color, sex, age, disability or national origin.

 |Monday - Sunday||09:00 AM - 09:00 PM|

 |Our phone line is open 24 hours a day, 365 days a year.|